 An important part of successfully following a gluten-free diet is reading packaged food labels carefully.
 This includes “gluten-free” claims on packages, as well as product ingredient lists.
 Since ingredients can change at any time, it’s important to read labels every time you shop.

-A product which carries a 3rd party gluten-free certification such as that of GIG’s Gluten-Free Certification Organization (GFCO), is considered safe for gluten-free consumers.
+A product that carries a third-party gluten-free certification, such as Gluten-Free Certification Organization (GFCO)’s mark, is considered safe for gluten-free consumers.
 If a product is certified gluten-free, you can stop at this step.

-For products which are neither certified nor labeled gluten-free, it is essential to read the ingredient list.
+For products that are neither certified nor labeled gluten-free, it is essential to read the ingredient list.
 If any of the following are present on the ingredient list, the product is not gluten-free:

 - Wheat ** (including all types of wheat such as spelt)